aori-io/aori-ts/README.md

 ### Executing an Order with a Wallet in a frontend application

-This example demonstrates how to use the SDK with a wallet in a frontend application:
+These examples demonstrates how to use the SDK with a wallet in a frontend application:

+#### Using a stateful aori instance

 ```typescript
 import { useAccount } from "wagmi";